python-attrs/cattrs/docs/customizing.md

     return val.isoformat()
 ```

-The non-decorator approach is still recommended when dealing with lambdas, hooks produced elsewhere, and unannotated hooks.
+The non-decorator approach is still recommended when dealing with lambdas, hooks produced elsewhere, unannotated hooks and situations where type introspection doesn't work.

 ```{versionadded} 24.1.0
 ```